benVZ/NLSTx/README.md

 **B. Veasey et al., "Lung nodule malignancy classification based on NLSTx Data," in Proc.
 IEEE 17th Int.
 Symp. on Biomedical Imaging (ISBI), pp. 1870–1874, IEEE, 2020.**

 The dataset is officially released as part of the publication:
-**[2] B. Veasey and A.A.
+**B. Veasey and A.A.
 Amini., "Low-Rank Adaptation of Pre-trained Large Vision Models for Improved Lung Nodule Malignancy Classification," IEEE Open J. Eng.
 Med.
 Biol., 2025.**

 ---